Master of Science in Kinesiology, emphasis in:

 Motor Neuroscience

-Laboratories support the motor behavior programs with emphases in Motor Control, Motor Learning, and Child Movement.
-These laboratories provide the most modern facilities and use technologies that allow online data collection and processing, sophisticated presentation of auditory and visual stimuli, as well as the opportunity to use human and animal research models.
+This emphasis area provides ample opportunity for students to gain research experience.
+Laboratories support research in motor control, motor learning, and motor development.
+These laboratories provide the most modern facilities and use technologies that allow online data collection and processing, sophisticated presentation of auditory and visual stimuli, state-of-art brain stimulation and imaging, as well as the opportunity to use human research models.

 Master's On-Campus